scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

   - Post-condition: `{"first":"someLong", "second":"otherLong", "op":"Ge"}`
   - Branch: `{"name":"result", "ifTrue":"someValue", "ifFalse":"otherValue", "condition": {"first":"someLong", "second":"otherLong", "op":"Ge"} }`

-See [this page](compiler/model/package.scala) for the detailed schema of all declarations and [this page](compiler/model/Enums.scala) for the enumerations used.
+See [this page](compiler/model/package.scala) for the source code of all declarations and [this page](compiler/model/Enums.scala) for the enumerations used.
+The schema can be inferred from the source.

 #### Box Declarations